luzhenqian/presencejs/README.md

 ## 🧬 Introduction

-`Presencejs` is a JavaScript library that allows you to build real-time web applications quickly, the server is built atop of [YoMo](https://github.com/yomorun/yomo), which provide secure, low-latency, and high-performance geo-distributed services.
+`Presencejs` is a JavaScript library that allows you to build real-time web applications quickly.
+The server is built on top of [YoMo](https://github.com/yomorun/yomo), which will provide secure, low-latency, and high-performance geo-distributed services.

 - **WebTransport** [Introduction: WebTransport is an API offering low-latency, bidirectional, client-server messaging.](https://web.dev/webtransport/)
   - Fallback to WebSocket if WebTransport connection cannot be established